-People would see a website with really tiny writing that they would have to pinch to zoom into and even then they wouldn’t be able to fit all the words on the page at the same time, having to scroll left to right in order to read.
+People would see a website with really tiny writing that they would have to pinch to zoom into, and even then, they wouldn't be able to fit all the words on the page simultaneously, having to scroll left to the right to read.
 It was a terrible experience.

 Technology advances with time

-As time went by, and web technology advanced, people eventually started building websites to become responsive.
-This was important because it allowed the user to be able to read and view content on the website much more clearly.
-Fonts could be adjusted to a more readable size, images could be re-sized so they could fit the screen correctly, they even started designing sites with more mobile-friendly navigation bars.
+As time went by and web technology advanced, people eventually started building websites to become responsive.
+This was important because it allowed the user to read and view content on the website much more clearly.
+Fonts could be adjusted to a more readable size; images could be re-sized to fit the screen correctly; they even started designing sites with more mobile-friendly navigation bars.

 So why is this important for business owners?

-We have reached a point now where e-commerce stores can easily allow users to perform transactions with businesses on a mobile or tablet device.
+We have reached a point where e-commerce stores can easily allow users to perform shopping transactions on a mobile or tablet device.